 Risk monitoring and assessment

 The OGSS is charged with monitoring world events and will, when applicable, work with any sponsoring administrative units to communicate risks and mitigation strategies.
-We regularly monitor a variety of open-source news reports and U.S. Department of State (U.S. DOS) travel information, such as Emergency Messages, Travel Alerts and Travel Warnings as well as information provided by our evacuation assistance provider, Drum Cussac.
+We regularly monitor a variety of open-source news reports and U.S. Department of State (U.S. DOS) travel information, such as Travel Advisories and Alerts as well as information provided by our evacuation assistance provider, Crisis24 formerly Drum Cussac.
 Read more about how we interpret U.S. DOS advisories.

 If the information learned above could impact the health or safety of travelers in that location, we may also do one or more of the following in our effort to gather information and assess the situation: